Product Engineering & Embedded Software — Firmware & IoT

 Clutch / GoodFirms Rating

-Embedded software development operates under constraints that standard web and application development does not face: limited RAM and flash storage measured in kilobytes, not gigabytes; no operating system, or a real-time operating system (RTOS) rather than Linux; processing power measured in MHz rather than GHz; power budgets that require aggressive sleep mode management for battery-operated devices; deterministic timing requirements where a missed deadline is not a slow page load but a safety failure.
-Writing software for these environments requires a different skill set — C and C++ rather than JavaScript, direct hardware register manipulation, interrupt service routine design, and the validation discipline that certifying software for regulated industries demands.
+Embedded software development faces constraints that standard web and application development does not.
+RAM and flash storage are measured in kilobytes, not gigabytes.
+There is no operating system, or only a real-time operating system (RTOS) rather than Linux.
+Processing power is measured in MHz rather than GHz.
+Battery-operated devices need aggressive sleep mode management.
+A missed timing deadline is not a slow page load — it is a safety failure.
+Writing software for these environments requires a different skill set.
+Developers need C and C++ rather than JavaScript, direct hardware register manipulation, interrupt service routine design, and the validation discipline that regulated industries demand.

-Product engineering services extend this to the full software stack of a hardware product: the firmware on the device, the cloud backend processing device data, the API layer connecting device data to applications, the mobile or web application users interact with, and the manufacturing test software used during production.
-A hardware product needs all of these layers to work reliably together — and the team building them needs to understand the constraints at every layer simultaneously.
+Product engineering services extend this to the full software stack of a hardware product.
+This includes the firmware on the device, the cloud backend processing device data, the API layer connecting device data to applications, the mobile or web application users interact with, and the manufacturing test software used during production.
+A hardware product needs all of these layers to work reliably together.
+The team building them must understand the constraints at every layer at the same time.

 AI is increasingly relevant in hardware products — not in the firmware itself, but in the cloud processing layer.
-Machine learning models running on device telemetry data for predictive maintenance, anomaly detection, and usage pattern analysis.
-Computer vision models processing camera or sensor data in the cloud.
-AI-powered dashboards that surface actionable insights from device fleet data rather than raw telemetry.
+Machine learning models run on device telemetry data for predictive maintenance, anomaly detection, and usage pattern analysis.
+Computer vision models process camera or sensor data in the cloud.
+AI-powered dashboards surface actionable insights from device fleet data rather than raw telemetry.
 Automely's AI engineering capability applies directly to the cloud layer of hardware products.

 WHAT WE BUILD